help · integrations

 What syncs and when

-Initial backfill (one time, right after connecting) — every existing client with an email and email_opt_in=true gets pushed to Klaviyo.
+Manual Sync now backfill — up to 2,000 existing clients with an email and email_opt_in=true are pushed to Klaviyo.

 Klaviyo profile changes do NOT push back into Junocal automatically — Klaviyo is downstream, not bidirectional.